pablogiral/AcresPay/replit.md

 ### 2. Friends Management
 - Save frequently used participants as friends
 - Assign unique colors to each friend (10 color palette)
+- Random color option (multicolor button) preselected by default when creating friends
+- Auto-assigns an available color when random option selected
 - Edit friend name and color with automatic color uniqueness enforcement
 - Add friends to bills from saved list
+- Deletion validation: warns if friend has pending payments across any bills
+- Fail-safe deletion protection with spinner feedback during validation

 ### 3. Participant Management
 - Add participants with names and color-coded avatars